xrdocs/application-hosting/_tutorials/2016-06-17-xr-toolbox-part-5-running-a-native-wrl7-app.md

 ## Spin up the build environment

-We're going to spin up a topology with two vagrant instances as shown below:
+We're going to spin up a topology with 3 vagrant instances as shown below:

 ![native-app-topo](https://xrdocs.github.io/xrdocs-images/assets/images/native-app-topo.png)

-*  **devbox**: This is the build environment.
-Since IOS-XR uses a streamlined custom WRL7 distribution, we need to make sure we have the latest WRL7 environment available to build "native" apps.
+*  **WRL7 Build**: Since IOS-XR uses a streamlined custom WRL7 distribution, we need to make sure we have the latest WRL7 environment available to build "native" apps.
 For this reason we have released the <https://atlas.hashicorp.com/ciscoxr/boxes/appdev-xr6.1.1> vagrant box to match IOS-XR release 6.1.1.
 You will simply need to reference "ciscoxr/appdev-xr6.1.1" in your Vagrantfile to spin it up.

 *  **IOS-XR**: This is the 6.1.1 IOS-XR vagrant instance you would have already downloaded and installed as explained in the vagrant quick-start tutorial: